My Main Page with Links to My Other Book Reviews

 (Elaine Benes to serial cereal box reader Jerry Seinfeld.)

-Educational groups, opines Sowell, have engaged in “brainwashing,” using emotively loaded techniques to espouse one-sided agendas on issues ranging from housing to nuclear weapons.
+Educational groups, opines Sowell, engaged in “brainwashing,” using emotively loaded techniques to espouse one-sided agendas on issues ranging from housing to nuclear weapons.
 Affective education takes the place of intellectual tools.

 368p (H) 1993